 The challenge then becomes one of whether end clients are really willing to adopt and trust automated advice and then if they are able to determine when the right time to use a professional advisor is - in an efficient manner.
 How competent are investors at understanding what the robo-proposal is really recommending them to do and the risks these investments entail?

 One of the interesting developments in the wealth industry currently is the provision of investment education online direct to the investor.
 Built within the investment app, the investor is able to subscribe to snippets of investment courses to bring them up to speed on different investments vehicles, from basic equities through to complex derivatives and structure products.
 Gamification with rewards and certificates can encourage them along the journey.
 Investment features and options are unlocked as they become more sophisticated and practiced in their investments strategies.
 The opportunity to then interact with professionals, who can take over during vacation and busy periods, or indeed to leave the robot in charge, can be also offered.

 Clearly automated investment tools will not appeal to all.
 But for the tech savvy and the younger millennial generations, such approaches could provide quick-wins on the road to building a presence in the mass affluent segment.

 The cost efficiencies and increased scalability of digital wealth management tools and robo advisors — especially for younger investors more willing to interact with them — have already provoked widespread change in the personal financial industry.

 But the major change is still to come.
 The combination of the market opportunity to better serve the mass affluent and the technological changes, such are the rise of artificial intelligence will undoubtedly have a dramatic impact on supporting existing financial advisors working in this field as well.
 It will ultimately lead to the democratization of wealth management itself.

-Find out more in our Avaloq Whitepaper about the drivers of the democratization of wealth management and the unique business opportunity it constitutes for wealth managers.
+Find out more in our Avaloq report about the drivers of the democratization of wealth management and the unique business opportunity it constitutes for wealth managers.